Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Liberty Stats and Trends

+- In Liberty's nine games this season, it has five wins against the spread.

-- Liberty's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Liberty's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Liberty records more than 28.6 points, it is 4-1 against the spread and 6-0 overall.
+- When Liberty scores more than 28.6 points, it is 4-1 against the spread and 6-0 overall.

 - The Flames rack up 445.3 yards per game, just 15.7 more than the 429.6 the Rebels allow.

-- When Liberty churns out over 429.6 yards, the team is 3-0 against the spread and 4-0 overall.
+- When Liberty amasses more than 429.6 yards, the team is 3-0 against the spread and 4-0 overall.

-- The Flames have turned the ball over 10 times, four fewer times than the Rebels have forced turnovers (14).
+- The Flames have 10 giveaways this season, while the Rebels have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.